Which of the following best describes a single-step income statem... | Study Prep in Pearson+

 D

-A financial statement that separates operating and non-operating activities and calculates gross profit before expenses.
+A single-step income statement distinguishes between operating and non-operating items before calculating net income.

 Verified step by step guidance